 Structural characteristics of switchgear buildings

 Switchgear buildings are usually of solid construction: reinforced concrete walls, slabs, and foundations, possibly hollow-core slabs, masonry infills, cable basements, and shaft structures.
 Existing structures often contain core holes, penetrations, and subsequent reinforcements.
 Reinforcement ratios vary; higher reinforcement density is often found at column heads and wall heads.
+Concrete strengths, cover depths, and embedded parts differ by construction phase and can influence the choice of tool geometry and required splitting forces.

 Impact on the choice of demolition method